animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 That's how the note ended.

-It's expressing a strong belief that the world doesn't have heart.
+It's expressing a strong belief that the world doesn't have heart, and that the part of it that does wants me to be free of pain, literally, un-metaphorically, seriously.

 I didn't share with anybody that I was going to do it.